isabella232/airavata-docs/docs/user-documentation/admin-tutorials.md

 1. Provides a method to notify the gateway user.
 2. When user logs in, a 'Bell' icon will be displayed with the number of unread messages next to Dashboard on top menu bar.
 3. Gateway admin can create these notices with an assigned priority.
-4. navigate to Admin Dashboard &rarr; Notices
+4. navigate to Settings &rarr; Manage Notices
-5. Click 'Create a New Notice'
+5. Click 'New Notice +'
 6. Provide:
     - Notice Title: Gordon cluster is retiring (A heading for the notice)
     - Notice Message: Gordon cluster is retiring from Dec 31st 2016.
 Preserve your files now.
     - Publish Date: Select from the provided calendar
-    - Expiration Date: Not mandatory, if needed select from the provided calendar.
+    - Expiration Date: Mandatory.
     - Priority: LOW (Default is 'LOW'.
 Admin can change)
-7. Mandatory fields are marked with a *

 ##### <h5 id="Traffic">Monitor Gateway Traffic</h5><br>
-1. To monitor current gateway experiment and job statuses navigate to Admin Dashboard &rarr; Experiment Statistics.
+1. To monitor current gateway experiment and job statuses navigate to Settings &rarr; Experiment Statistics.
 2. Gateway admin can view and filter experiments of the gateway using this page.
-3. In experiment summary by default gateway status for last 24 hours will be displayed.
+3. In experiment statistics page, by default gateway status for last 24 hours will be displayed.
-4. Two buttons, 'Get Experiments from last 24 Hours' and 'Get Experiments from Last Week' will group and list the experiments below for the selected time.
+4. Two buttons, 'Past 24 Hours' and 'Past Week' will group and list the experiments for the selected time.
-5. In order to further filter the experiments use
+5. In order to further filter the experiments use, Filters dropdown.
     - Username: AnneMarie (Gateway username need to be typed in)
     - Application Name: Gaussian (All the application in teh gateway will be listed)
     - Hostname: Comet.sdsc.edu (A drop down will provide all the compute resources to select from)
     - Click 'Get Statistics'
+6. Using the calendar, you can search experiments for a time duration you need.
-6. Once the experiments are filtered and grouped, click on the desired group (Existing experiments groups are 'Total','Created','Running', Completed','Cancelled' and 'Failed').
+7. Once the experiments are filtered and grouped, click on the desired group (Existing experiments groups are 'Total','Created','Running', Completed','Cancelled' and 'Failed').
-7. When you list an experiment group you can select the experiment you want to view either in Experiment Summary (Click on Status) or in Details Summary (Click on Check Stats).
+8. When you list an experiment group you can select the experiment you want to view using 'View Details'.
+This will open the experiment Details Summary in a new tab.